Valvas/Unknown/api/account/subscription.md

   Arguments :

-    - object : a JSON object with user informations entered in the subscription form (need 'username', 'email', 'password', 'confirmPassword', 'county', 'gender', 'birthdate').
+    - object : a JSON object with user informations entered in the subscription form (need 'username', 'email', 'password', 'confirmPassword', 'country', 'county', 'gender', 'birthdate').
     - callback : just here to inform that the function returns something.

   Return :

-    - callback : return 'true' if data have been well provided or 'false' if data are missing.
+    - 'true' : data have been well provided.
+    - 'false' : data are missing, return also a message to inform what is missing.

   Description :